-- 2. The patient has one or more of the following conditions: - a) Previous amputation of the other foot, or part of either foot - b) History of previous foot ulceration of either foot - c) History of pre-ulcerative calluses of either foot - d) Peripheral neuropathy with evidence of callus formation of either foot - e) Foot deformity of either foot - f) Poor circulation in either foot - 3.
-The certifying physician who is managing the patient's systemic diabetes condition has certified that indications (1) and (2) are met.
+- The patient has diabetes mellitus. - The patient has one or more of the following conditions: - Previous amputation of the other foot, or part of either foot. - History of previous foot ulceration of either foot. - History of pre-ulcerative calluses of either foot. - Peripheral neuropathy with evidence of callus formation of either foot. - Foot deformity of either foot. - Poor circulation in either foot. - The certifying provider managing the patient's systemic diabetes condition has certified that indications (1) and (2) are met.